apache/pulsar-site/docs/client-libraries-producers.md

 More information about access mode can be found [concepts-clients](concepts-clients.md#access-mode).

-This example shows how to set producer accessmode.
+This example shows how to set producer access mode.

 ````mdx-code-block
 <Tabs groupId="lang-choice"